-Ralf Gothe, Physics and Astronomy
+Ralf Gothe, Physics

 To understand the essence of more than 98 percent of all visible mass and how nature confines and binds colored quarks, Gothe and his team have built a large-scale time-of-flight detector at USC with unprecedented time resolution that will ensure proper particle identification in all CLAS (CEBAF Large Acceptance Spectrometer) experiments.
 This will enable them to carry out the next generation of experiments at the Thomas Jefferson National Accelerator Facility (TJNAF) in Virginia, where they currently investigate nucleons and their excitations via electron scattering experiments to probe nature’s strong secrets.
 Among other honors, Gothe is the recipient of the 2013 Russell Research Award for Science, Mathematics, and Engineering and the 2008 Michael J. Mungo Graduate Teaching Award.

-Melissa Moss, Biomedical Engineering
+Melissa Moss, Biomedical Engineering, Chemical Engineering

 Moss is an associate professor who researches Alzheimer’s disease, studying how interactions between AΒ and endothelial cells, which line the cerebrovasculature, contribute to an increased adhesion of immune cells to the cerebrovascular endothelium.
 Correlating the mechanism of action of inhibitors with cellular effects will help research efforts to design effective therapeutic agents for Alzheimer’s therapy.
 Moss received the 2012 Governor’s Young Scientist Award for Excellence in Scientific Research, the 2011 USC Distinguished Undergraduate Research Mentor Award and the 2007 USC Mortar Board Society’s Excellence in Teaching Award.